This modern Pong table is better than it has any right to be

 There's plenty of high-tech gaming gear at CES 2019, from massive gaming laptops to VR headsets, but the most fun I had demoing a gaming product this year involved motors and magnets.

 It made an initial appearance last year at CES 2018, but new for 2019 are a taller cocktail table version and a colorful, customizable coin-op version designed for arcades.
-Prices for those are TBD, but the basic coffee table version is $2,999.
+Prices for those are TBD, but the basic coffee table version is $2,999 (about £2,350 or AU$4,175).

 Unlike the (also very fun) Arcade1UP machines, which attempt to mimic the original products they're based on as faithfully as possible, this modern Pong filters its inspiration through the current vogue for analog entertainment (vinyl records, tabletop board games), and wouldn't look out of place on a '70s sci-fi TV show, or in my living room.